 MBBS(Melb) BMedSci PhD (Melb) FRANZCO

-Dr Kong published over 50 international peer-reviewed journal articles, 5 book chapters and is a reviewer of several ophthalmology and optometry journals.
+A/Prof. Kong published over 50 international peer-reviewed journal articles, 5 book chapters and is a reviewer of several ophthalmology and optometry journals.
 He was instrumental in the development of the GONE (Glaucoma Optic Neuropathy Evaluation) website which has helped thousands of optometrists and junior ophthalmologists around the world improve their optic nerve examination techniques.
 He is a co-inventor of software for visual field testing software on iPad – Melbourne Rapid Fields.
-He is also the inventor of the Semi-open technique of XEN stent insertion.
-Dr Kong was awarded the Gerard Crock Trophy in the RANZCO Annual Scientific Congress 2022 for his work on visual field home monitoring for glaucoma.
+He is also the inventor of the Semi-open technique of XEN stent insertion and was awarded Best Surgical Film award at the International Glaucoma Surgery Congress in London 2020.
+A/Prof. Kong was awarded the Gerard Crock Trophy in the RANZCO Annual Scientific Congress 2022 for his work on visual field home monitoring for glaucoma.

 He also has appointments as a Consultant ophthalmologist at the glaucoma subspecialty and general ophthalmology clinics at Eastern Health and Monash Health.

-He has an Honorary Senior Research Fellow position at The University of Melbourne.
+He has an Honorary Clinical Associate Professor position at The University of Melbourne.

 My passion is providing the best quality evidence-based care for my patients.

 Glaucoma surgery specialist - Cataract surgery - Pterygium surgery - Children's Eye Diseases - Dry eye treatment - General Eyelids - General Ophthalmologist

 - Board Member Ophthalmic Research Institute of Australia (ORIA)

 - GIRU Glaucoma Unit Audit Lead (Royal Victorian Eye and Ear Hospital)